math4tots-misc/xc/README.md

     Requiring 'begin' and 'end' methods seem kind of ok, except it'll be weird to be able to create a non-primitive value type by calling 'begin' and 'end' of certain builtin objects.

+  * Implement a 'super' syntax that lets you call super methods.